 Step 5: Add the Next Row of Copper Sections

-Step 6: Add Copper Ts to the Ends
+Step 6: Add Copper Tees to the Ends

-On the end, add copper Ts on the end of the 2 1/4 inch sections.
-Cut 5-inch sections of pipe (qty 8) insert into the top and bottom of the Ts.
+On the end, add copper tees on the end of the 2-1/4 inch sections.
+Cut eight 5-inch sections of pipe, and insert into the top and bottom of the tees.

 Step 7: Add Copper Caps

-Place the 1/2-inch copper caps on all exposed ends of the copper pipe (qty 8).
+Place the 1/2-inch copper caps on all exposed ends of the copper pipe.
+There should be eight in total.